-Managing Behaviour in the Senior Years and Sixth Form
+Appendix 4 - Managing Behaviour in the Senior School and Sixth Form

-We again ask staff to take a positive approach to behaviour management, building a rapport with the pupils is key to successful behaviour management, as well as rewarding and calling attention to the right choices instead of the wrong choices.
+We again ask staff to take a positive approach to behaviour management: building a rapport with the pupils is key to successful behaviour management, as well as rewarding and calling attention to the right choices.

 We encourage subject teachers to set a clear routine for lessons to ensure the pupils are aware of their expectations and the best possible environment for learning is created.
+Seating plans should always be in place in ePraise, to discourage low level disruption and to ensure pupils are ready to learn.

-Seating plans should be in place where appropriate, to discourage low level disruption and again to ensure pupils are ready to learn.
+Subject teachers should take ownership of the behaviour in their classroom.
+There is a behaviour chart in place for consistency and to help teachers manage poor behaviour.

-Subject teachers should take ownership of the behaviour in their classroom, there is again a behaviour chart in place for consistency and to help teachers management any poor behaviour.
 Form tutors and SLT are available to support when needed.

-If a pupil is consistently disrupting the learning of others in the classroom, SLT should be notified and the pupil will be taken to a quiet room for reflection.
+If a pupil is consistently disrupting the learning of others in the classroom, SLT should be notified by email through the On Call mailbox, and the pupil will be taken to a quiet room for reflection.